werowe/jina-doc-sample/sample.md

 # Common designs patterns
 jina is an AI-powered neural search framework.
 It lets you frame any pattern as a neural search problem.
-(Definition: a **pattern** is To Do.)
+(Definition: a **pattern** is YAML document that give the parameters of a neural search.)

 There are basic patterns that are common to all searches.
 Here are some of them.